At Meta I am currently working on On-device Machine Learning, and Federated Learning.

 Embedded AI is supported by great tools such as Tensorflow Lite and Caffe2.
 However, mobile execution is still in its infancy.
 Frequently operators are not supported or they are not optimized for mobile execution.
 Furthermore, AI libraries are not always included or supported by the vendors.
 Furthermore, memory and energy restrictions might require us to make compromises in terms of the complexity of the models.
 In this project our goal is to research novel tools that will help us compile, compress, quantize, distill and execute models on mobile and embedded devices.

 Machine learning has a big impact on cellular networks.
 We are looking into the research areas of network automation, zero configuration, monitoring and anomaly detection, self-healing and RAN optimization with the help of deep-learning.

-In my previous post (Senior Researcher at Telefonica Research), I was also using AI on big-data to support the cellular and fixed network of millions of customers.
+At Telefonica Research, I was also using AI on big-data to support the cellular and fixed network of millions of customers.
 Some of the projects that I have worked on include:

 In Telefonica I was leading a project on using deep-learning to detect anomalies and outliers in large-scale cellular networks.
 The main idea is to identify anomalies, correlate them together and identify the root cause.
 Furthermore, we were using SDN/NVFs to automatically intervene and auto-heal the network.

 Similarly to the previous project, we use deep-learning to predict the demand and forecast bottlenecks in cellular networks.
 Furthermore, we were able to make predictions about individual Key-Performance Indicators (KPIs) and provide early warnings to the radio teams.
 Finally, we worked towards predicting in advance failures that might need human intervention.